adines/ATLASS/README.md

 ## Workflow

-The workflow of our method is summarised in the following figure, and is described in detail in a [draft paper](assets/draft.pdf).
+The workflow of our method is summarised in the following figure, and it is described in detail in a [draft paper](assets/draft.pdf).

 ![workflow](assets/workflow.jpg)